 It is therefore possible to imagine whole different kinds of universes with different constants, all equal valid within the laws of Nature.
 For example, a universe with a lower gravitational constant would have a weaker force of gravity, where stars and planets might not form.
 Or a universe with a high strong force which would inhibit thermonuclear fusion, which would make the luminosity of stars be much lower, a darker universe, and life would have to evolve without sunlight.
 Why don't those Universes exist?
 Why does our Universe, with its special value exist rather than another?
 Is there something fundamental to our physics that makes the present values for physical constants expected?

 This dilemma of the extremely narrow range of values for physical constants that leads to the evolution of conscious creatures, such as ourselves, is called the fine-tuned Universe or the anthropic principle, and has the form:

-Anthropic Principle: If the Universe has those properties which allow life to develop within it at some stage in its history, then one of the following must be true:
+Anthropic Principle: If the Universe has those properties which allow life (intelligent) to develop within it at some stage in its history, then one of the following must be true:

 The anthropic principle usually divides into two types, weak and strong.
 The weak anthropic principle simply states that the current Universe is of the form that allows intelligent observers.
 In other words, there is the right amount of complexity and time for intelligence to evolve.
 This is obviously true and few people disagree with this formulation of the anthropic principle.